 - Working tests are a popular and valuable part of gundog training and are enjoyed by many.
 While lots of clubs hold an end-of-season working test to assess the progress made by dogs during the summer, I have seen some training work at club level that has seemed very formulaic and heavily biased towards producing “test” dogs rather than real all-round working retrievers.
 That may suit you if working tests are your ultimate aim but spending the summer perfecting straight line retrieves and overly-long sits and stays more akin to collies in an obedience ring, may not be what you want if you need a picking-up dog that certainly has to be responsive but whose main job is to get the birds in the bag.

-Lesley Collins from Dorset bought her first working Labrador almost five years ago.
+Lesley Collins from Dorset bought her first working Labrador over five years ago.
 She now has four dogs and admits to being “totally hooked”.

-“Finding a training group that I felt suited me and my first dog took time,” she said.
+“Finding a group that I felt suited me and my first dog took time,” she said, when asked about training a Labrador puppy.
 “I found I was agreeing with some of the way things were done and not others.
 It’s very important to find a group where the training suits your dog because every dog is different and some groups don’t make enough allowance for that.”

 “There were a few of us who were like-minded in the way we wanted to train our dogs so we found a trainer who would take us as a group.
 It’s been a success and is something more should consider,” she said.